Privacy Notice - Prevent Multi-Agency Panels for Safeguarding and Wellbeing Purposes

 Name, Date of Birth, Address, Contact details

-Racial / ethnic origin, political / religious / philosophical beliefs, mental and physical health information, sex life / sexual orientation, sex life / sexual orientation
+Racial / ethnic origin, political / religious / philosophical beliefs, mental and physical health information, sex life / sexual orientation, biometric data, alleged or actual offending information, circumstances of safeguarding referral.

 Types of personal data when not provided by the person to whom it relates

-May be anything in previous column if the individual is unable to provide the information
+May be anything as listed above if the individual is unable to provide the information.

 Source of personal data when not provided by the person to whom it relates

-Local NHS Board, Schools, further education colleges and universities, Youth services, Children’s and adult’s services, Public Protection services, Local authority safeguarding managers, Local authority Early Intervention Services, Home Office Immigration (Immigration Enforcement, UK Visas & Immigration), Border Force, Housing, Scottish Prison Service, Criminal justice social work,
+Social work, Local NHS Board, Schools, further education colleges and universities, Youth services, Children’s and adult’s services, Public Protection services, Local authority safeguarding managers, Local authority Early Intervention Services, Home Office Immigration (Immigration Enforcement, UK Visas & Immigration), Border Force, Housing, Scottish Prison Service, Criminal justice social work, Secure accommodation providers.

 If you agree to receive support from an approved Intervention Provider, the Police or Local Authority will share relevant information about you with them.
 This is to enable appropriate support sessions between you and the Intervention Provider.